RyanCCollins/ios-interview/iOS Dry Interview.md

 I will be continuing the extracurricular activities that I partake in now, including organizing a team of software developers to build software for non-profit organizations and participating in competitive hackathon events.
 I will also be contributing to building a codebase/framework for the company that I work for and for my own use.
 I will be working on being as organized and efficient as possible with all of my work.

-It is obvious why the job that I am applying for will help me to reach my goals.
-Udacity exemplifies all of the things that I am most passionate about and their mission is exactly along the lines of my own.
-I feel that I could really grow with the company and that Udacity would help me to continue learning and growing.
+It is apparent that that the job I am applying for will help me to reach my goals.
+The company exemplifies all of the things that I am most passionate about and their mission is exactly along the lines of my own.
+After a year working at Udacity, I will still be learning from my colleagues and applying all of the skills I gain to helping others to learn.
+Education is so incredibly important to me and I would really love to help other people to grow their skillsets, as Udacity has helped me to grow mine.
+I feel that working for Udacity would give me the tremendous opportunity to be a leader and a mentor to others.
+I look forward to having the opportunity to create tools that will help Udacity in their mission of democratizing world-class education.

-In summary, I will be continuing my professional and personal growth, using my newfound skills and applying the incredible passion that I have for all of the work that I do to my job.
+In summary, I will be continuing my professional and personal growth, using my newfound skills and applying the incredible passion that I have for all of the work that I do in order to help other people to learn and grow.

 #### Job Posting
 My goal is not specifically to work as an iOS Developer.
 I consider myself to be a Fullstack engineer, who happens to know how to program for the iOS platform.
 For that reason, I am including job postings for jobs in the Fullstack category.